1972 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Ten (10B)

 This cyclone was formed on 20 September and intensified to a Very Severe Cyclonic Storm despite being present over the upwelled waters due to Cyclone 09B.
 It made landfall at Gopalpur in Odisha on 22 September and dissipated by the next day.
 Wind gusts of up to 140 km/h were recorded at the time of landfall.
 Despite severe damage to crops and houses, no deaths due to the storm were reported.

 Severe Cyclonic Storm Fourteen (14B)

 This cyclone was formed on 15 November and gradually intensified to a Severe Cyclonic Storm.
 After making an erratic loop, the storm made landfall at Sriharikota on 22 November.
 The lowest pressure was 983 hPa/millibars (29.0 inches) and wind gusts of up to 165 km/h were measured by the ship ATAF.
 80 people were reportedly killed due to the storm.
 Several trees were uprooted and thousands of people were rendered homeless.

 Very Severe Cyclonic Storm Sixteen (16B)

 This storm killed 80 people and 150 cattle.
 30,000 people were rendered homeless.
 Cuddalore recorded gust winds up to 150 km/h at the time of landfall.
 Total damages in Indian Rupees were estimated to be 40 crores.
-The cyclone is visible on The Blue Marble (Top right) photo taken by Apollo 17.
+The cyclone is visible on the famous The Blue Marble photo taken by Harrison Schmitt on Apollo 17.